Need to Escape the Global Doom and Gloom? These Feel-Good Movies On Netflix Will Help

 Love & Gelato

 Oh yes, let the escapism begin.
-While this film isn't for everyone (bar those that absolutely loved Emily In Paris or The Bold Type), it is the kind of flick you can switch on for a well-deserved break from the news or you know, heavy true crime documentaries.
+While this film isn't for everyone (bar those that absolutely loved Emily In Paris or The Bold Type), it's the kind of flick you can switch on for a well-deserved break from the news or you know, heavy true crime documentaries.
 Lina, a 17-year-old American, finds herself having to travel to Rome to honor her mother's memory.
 Catapulted into an unknown country, too messy and full of chaos for her serious, methodical and even a little nerdy nature, she has to reckon with her obsessions, anxieties and fears.
 For us, we're loving this one for the Italian fashion montages and beautiful Roma scenery.
 Watch it here.

 Rescued By Ruby